mns-llc/2e.lc/README.md

  - you have seen DNS traffic for 2e.lc, or
  - your console log has told you to go here

 Please reach out to us, either via personal contact information [on our site](https://mns.llc) or by opening a GitHub issue.
 We would be interested to hear what happened and will help to the best of our ability in *personal* (non-professional, you cannot hold us liable, we provide no warranty/guarantee/etc) capacity.
-Most notably, we *cannot* help you fix any issue you may have witnessed, as we cannot guarantee the completeness/integrity of that fix.
-Besides, would you really want us to?
-At that point it seems like a marketing ploy.

 Our goal throughout all of this is to be transparent and trustworthy.
 This repository contains all of 2e.lc, including server-side scripts to ingest and parse data.
 If your site did load our script, it beacons a small amount of information back to us for diagnostic assistance.
 How much data?
 Hardly any!
 Certainly much less than the average advertisement.
 The data we collect is: